 You may apply for special conditions to be imposed to protect yourself from further harassment.
 Conditions can include orders to:

 - prevent the respondent from entering property

 - prevent the respondent from coming within a specified distance from you, your family or property.

 Breaches of restraining orders

 If a restraining order has been made, it is an offence to breach it or any of the conditions made by the judge.
 The penalty is a maximum term of imprisonment of six months or a fine of $5000.

 However, if the person has two previous convictions for breaching a restraining order that applies to the same person in a three-year period, then the penalty is a maximum of two years in prison.

 As the applicant, you can keep your address confidential by filling out an additional form, which is available from the court.
 The court will have a record of the address but the respondent (the person who the order is against) will not get a copy.

 People who have a restraining order have the option of not having their names published on the electoral roll.
-See the pamphlet Everything you need to know about the Unpublished Electoral Roll for more information.
+See the pamphlet Everything you need to know about the Unpublished Electoral Roll (PDF, 777KB) for more information.
 A copy of this pamphlet is included with any restraining order issued.

 For more information about restraining orders, talk to your lawyer or your local court.
 You can also talk to community law centres, legal aid and citizens advice bureaux, which are available to assist people in accessing free legal advice.